 You’ll see that having a mustard seed is not so bad after all.

 First, it means you have something in your hand.
 You have something!
 Don’t let that seed sleep in your cabinet.
 Let it out, and sow it the best way you can.
-Let it grow in a good soil with a healthy environment.
-Water it and take care of it.
+Let it grow in a good soil within a healthy environment.
+Water it.
+Take care of it.

-And rejoice with the hope that soon, it will grow into something big.
+And rejoice in the hope that soon, it will grow into something big.

 Successful people, those who have got hold of their dreams, wouldn’t be where they are if they didn’t work on it so hard.
-Put your heart into it.
+Put your heart into it and pray that God will be honored through what He gave you.
 Time will come that you will reap something grand from what you have worked hard on.